Lynne Borden, PhD

 See bio above

 Autumn Guin, MS

-Autumn Guin is an Extension Associate in the Department of Agriculture and Human Sciences at North Carolina (NC) State University and serves as the evaluation lead for the 4-H Curriculum Development Team at NC State.
-She has worked with CYFAR Programs for over 10 years as the Statewide Evaluator for three CYFAR projects and as part of the CYFERnet Program Team as the Assistant Editor for the Community Editorial Board.
-Autumn recently began work as a CYFAR PDTA Coach, providing support for program implementation, evaluation, and sustainability for CYFAR programs across the country.
+Autumn Guin is an extension associate in the Department of Agriculture and Human Sciences at North Carolina (NC) State University and serves as the evaluation lead for the 4-H Curriculum Development Team at NC State.
+She has worked with CYFAR programs for over 10 years as the statewide evaluator for three CYFAR projects and as part of the CYFERnet Program Team as the assistant editor for the Community Editorial Board.
+As a CYFAR PDTA Coach, Autumn provides support for program implementation, evaluation, and sustainability for CYFAR programs across the country.
 She holds a lifetime certification as a trainer for Ruby Payne’s Framework for Understanding Poverty, a program designed to train educators to effectively teach limited resource children.
 Autumn earned her BS in Psychology at Fayetteville State University, her MS in Community Psychology at NC State University, and is currently pursuing a PhD in Educational Research and Policy Analysis at NC State University.

 Laura Palmer, MS

-Laura serves as an extension specialist with Purdue University.
-She is a registered dietitian and holds a master of science degree in allied health with a focus on community nutrition.
+Laura Palmer serves as an extension specialist with Purdue University.
+She is a registered dietitian and holds a MS in allied health with a focus on community nutrition.
 In the field of dietetics, she has worked in both clinical and community nutrition settings.
-During her career with Extension, she has led nutrition programming and provided subject matter expertise for 92 Indiana counties.
+During her career with extension, she has led nutrition programming and provided subject matter expertise for 92 Indiana counties.
 In addition, Laura has provided direct support to community-based initiatives such as WIC, SNAP, EFNEP, Indiana Pregnancy and Parenting Teen Support Services, and emergency food assistance programs.
 In her role as a CYFAR coach, she provides support and technical assistance related to implementation, evaluation, and sustainability to community project sites.